cmuetc/cavern-unreal-template/README.md

 If projector screen, it would look like this
 ![alt_text](images/image4.jpg "image_tooltip")

 You need to wear 3D glasses to check, you will find your right eye seeing a red screen and your left eye seeing a blue screen (or the other way around).

 4. TigerVNC: Due to limitation of the graphic ports, we can only use remote VNC software to use the computer.
     1. VNC connection password is: warpme

-How to run a demo with Cavern_Templete
+<h2 id="how-to-run-a-demo-with-cavern-template">How to run a demo with Cavern_Templete</h2>